Event recordingWorld Energy Outlook 2019

 Secretary-General of Gas Infrastructure Europe (GIE) and Chair of GasNaturally Steering Committee

-Founder and Chief Executive Officer of the Renewables Grid Initiative
+Chief Executive Officer at Renewables Grid Initiative, Germany

 European Commission Director-General for Energy